stuyvesant-cs/fcs01-dw/index.md

         * You will have time in class to work on them, but they will require outside work as well.
         * Projects will count the same as tests.
       * Tests
-        * There will be 4-6 exams during the seamster, as well as a final exam.
+        * There will be 4-6 exams during the semester, as well as a final exam.
         * Tests will be done on paper, with no electronic assistance.
         * The class day before a test will have review time, but you must come armed with questions!
         * CS tests are commonly on Friday, unless the school schedule changes.